Stephen Sondheim, Who Reinvented the Musical Theatre, Dies at the Age of 91

 Teaching was a sacred profession for Sondheim, who fell in love for the first time at the age of 60, and never had children, a fact which he grew to lament.
 Oscar Hammerstein II had saved his life by taking him under his wing as an adolescent, and Sondheim sought to repay the favour by passing on what he had learned, in rehearsals, seminars, or personal messages.
 Like Hammerstein, he served as a mentor of sorts to young composers like Adam Guettel, the son of Mary Rodgers, who received some painfully constructive criticism from the master at the age of 14, and Jonathan Larson who recounted his own tribulations as a young striver in the musical Tick, Tick… Boom!

-Still as a tough and original critic, even Hammerstein himself was not safe from the keen eyes, discerning ears, and sometimes curt words of his onetime pupil.
+Still as a tough and original critic, even Hammerstein himself was not safe from the keen eyes, discerning ears and sometimes curt words of his onetime pupil.
 While regarding Hammerstein as a profound and monumental lyricist, Sondheim still condemned his penchant for redundancy and overly florid imagery, which showed for instance in his apparently boundless fondness for the humble lark.
 He found Ira Gershwin convoluted and Lorenz Hart sloppy, but admired the whimsy of Yip Harburg and the conversational manner of Dorothy Fields and Frank Loesser.

 The lyrics of Irving Berlin combined deceptive simplicity with sometimes banal sentiments, while Cole Porter by Sondheim’s estimation bore a dazzling sophistication and an overt sense of camp.
 Sondheim saved special praise for DuBose Heyward, calling his lyrics for Porgy and Bess the ‘most beautiful and powerful in our musical-theatre history’.
 Among contemporary composers and lyricists, he admired the work of Cy Coleman and Carolyn Leigh and counted Jerry Bock and Sheldon Harnick and John Kander and Fred Ebb as friends.
 He cited Floyd Collins by Adam Guettel and South Park: Bigger, Longer & Uncut as some of the best musicals of their generation.

-His three guiding principles were Less Is More, Content Dictates Form, and God Is in the Details, finding the first the hardest to consistently put into practice.
+His three guiding principles were Less Is More, Content Dictates Form and God Is in the Details, finding the first the hardest to consistently put into practice.
 He also believed that each show should contain ‘a secret metaphor that nobody knows except the authors’, with Hal Prince often staging their work around this metaphor or central theme.
 In Pacific Overtures the unwritten concept was of a Japanese playwright who had seen a few shows on Broadway, before returning home to reinterpret the form for his native land.
 Between Company and Assassins, it was Sondheim who cultivated the concept musical as an encompassing work of art.

-For all of his peeves and predilections, and beyond his own narrative concision and strictures of character, in the public conception Sondheim seemed to marry the plainspokenness of Oscar Hammerstein II and the conversational chatter of Fields and Loesser with a Brechtian sense of alienation plus the sparking wit, urbanity, and ardent longing of Lorenz Hart.
+For all of his peeves and predilections, and beyond his own narrative concision and strictures of character, in the public conception Sondheim seemed to marry the plainspokenness of Oscar Hammerstein II and the conversational chatter of Fields and Loesser with a Brechtian sense of alienation plus the sparking wit, urbanity and ardent longing of Lorenz Hart.
 Sometimes derided as cold or detached, familiarity with his music shows the barely sublimated nerve ends.

-His hobbies included vintage board games, crosswords and anagrams, and murder mystery novels.
+His hobbies included vintage board games, crosswords and anagrams and murder mystery novels.
 Sondheim is credited for carrying cryptic crosswords across the pond, introducing the British device to American audiences via the puzzles he created for New York magazine between 1968 and 1969.
 With Anthony Perkins he wrote the 1973 neo noir mystery film The Last of Sheila, and in 1996 he collaborated with the Company and Merrily We Roll Along librettist George Furth for the play Getting Away with Murder, which closed after 17 performances on Broadway.

 He also continued to compose music for the screen.
 Warren Beatty had asked Sondheim to write five originals for his 1990 crime comedy Dick Tracy, with three of the songs appearing on the accompanying Madonna album I’m Breathless.
 Performed on stage by Madonna at the 63rd Academy Awards, the smoky jazz ballad ‘Sooner or Later (I Always Get My Man)’ saw Sondheim claim the Oscar for Best Original Song.
 He could add the slender statuette to the eight Tony Awards and eight Grammy Awards he won during the course of his career, plus the Pulitzer Prize for Drama which he received alongside James Lapine in 1985 for Sunday in the Park with George.

-He provided the score for the Alain Resnais and Jean-Paul Belmondo collaboration Stavisky, and songs for the films Reds and The Birdcage.
-Back on Broadway, he composed the song ‘Hollywood and Vine’ for the George Furth play Twigs, and furnished fresh lyrics for the operetta Candide by his old chum Leonard Bernstein.
+He provided the score for the Alain Resnais and Jean-Paul Belmondo collaboration Stavisky, and songs for the films Reds and The Birdcage.Ā Back on Broadway, he composed the song ‘Hollywood and Vine’ for the George Furth play Twigs, and furnished fresh lyrics for the operetta Candide by his old chum Leonard Bernstein.
 On television he played a supporting role in the 1974 adaptation of the play June Moon by George S. Kaufman and Ring Lardner, and made a guest appearance as himself in the ‘Yokel Chords’ episode of The Simpsons.

-When it came to his own musicals, Sondheim engaged in a sometimes copious process of revision.
-He said that the turning point for Merrily We Roll Along arrived in 1985, when James Lapine staged a production of the show at La Jolla Playhouse in San Diego, replacing the opening number ‘Rich and Happy’ with ‘That Frank’ and casting more experienced actors as the leads.
+When it came to his own musicals, Sondheim engaged in a sometimes copious process of revision.Ā He said that the turning point for Merrily We Roll Along arrived in 1985, when James Lapine staged a production of the show at La Jolla Playhouse in San Diego, replacing the opening number ‘Rich and Happy’ with ‘That Frank’ and casting more experienced actors as the leads.
 Sondheim and Furth continued to tinker with the musical until a 1992 production in Leicester convinced them that its flaws had been fixed.

 In 1987, Sondheim was compelled to write four new songs for Follies as the show was staged in the West End with a substantially revised book by James Goldman.
 The playwright and the producer Cameron Mackintosh agreed to shift some of the focus away from the character of Ben, but Sondheim continued to prefer the ambiance of the original.
-Songs were added and subtracted from A Funny Thing Happened on the Way to the Forum, Into the Woods, and Passion, which in subsequent performances in London and on Broadway sometimes combined several roles.
+Songs were added and subtracted from A Funny Thing Happened on the Way to the Forum, Into the WoodsĀ and Passion, which in subsequent performances in London and on Broadway sometimes combined several roles.

 In the years following Passion, Sondheim finally agreed to the public performance of Saturday Night, describing his fondness for his first professional musical after witnessing an off-Broadway production in 2000.
-He celebrated his 70th birthday with a concert at the Library of Congress, where guests performed a selection of songs he wished he had written, while Nathan Lane, Brian Stokes Mitchell, and Davis Gaines revived his old Yale musical The Frogs.
+He celebrated his 70th birthday with a concert at the Library of Congress, where guests performed a selection of songs he wished he had written, while Nathan Lane, Brian Stokes Mitchell and Davis Gaines revived his old Yale musical The Frogs.
 With seven new songs by Sondheim and a book substantially revised and expanded by Lane, an ‘even more freely adapted’ version of The Frogs made its debut on Broadway in 2004.

 In the meantime Sondheim and John Weidman had begun work on a new musical, which was originally titled Wise Guys when it premiered at the New York Theatre Workshop in late 1999.
 Conceived as a vaudevillian escapade, partially based on the road movies of Bing Crosby and Bob Hope and inspired by an unfinished Irving Berlin project, legal issues and rewrites delayed the show, which offered a fanciful account of the brothers Addison and Wilson Mizner from the Klondike gold rush to the Florida real estate boom of the roaring twenties.